Nageswar-Sahoo/PyTorch_101/README.md

  Since this is a classification problem, the choice of loss function may seem obvious – the CrossEntropy loss with sigmoid or softmax .
  Softmax makes all predicted probabilities sum to 1, so there couldn’t be several correct answers.
 In our case we need to have 2 class as prediction .The obvious solution here is to treat each prediction independently.
  For example, using the Sigmoid function as a normalizer for each logit value separately.
-Here we have several correct labels and predicted probability for each label.
 Now we can compare these probabilities with the probabilities of the correct labels (ones) using BCEWithLogitsLoss loss.

 Evaluation